Important COVID-19 Note:

 So many consider Rowe their home away from home that it is only appropriate that this year we say “WELCOME HOME”!

 Enjoy a weekend of friends, fellowship and deeper engagement with the Rowe community.
-We have lots of activities planned that are both fun and educational including s’mores with the Board, a conversation with Rowe’s Summer Archivist in residence, Camp Crafts with YPROGS and much much more.
+We have lots of activities planned that are both fun and educational a conversation with Rowe’s Summer Archivist in residence, roundtables and listening sessions, and much much more.
 Let your voice and vote be heard at the annual meeting, as we talk about the past year and the vision for the future.
 You can also enjoy old favorites like the picnic at Pelham and Sunday chapel service.